oshaughnessy/maysl.soccer/_pages/coaches.md

 > age group.
 New rules also ban headers as well as punts and drop kicks from
 > the goalkeeper.

+#### Lead Limits

+The league expects its coaches to teach proper sportsmanship to players.
+Coaches of teams leading by a margin of three goals are expected to incorporate changes into the game to better level the playing field.
+All efforts must be made to keep a margin of victory to never more than five goals.

+Examples of actions that could be taken include:

+* Switching players' positions around to enable those who haven't scored goals the opportunity to do so.
+* Imposing restrictions on players, such as:
+    * shooting with "weaker" foot only
+    * requiring 5 (or more?) consecutive passes (without an opponent touching the ball) before a shot can be taken
+    * requiring that those passes are completed in the team's own defensive half
+    * other combinations that keep your own players' challenge level up in a way that doesn't obviously play down to the opposing team

+Examples of actions that are *not* acceptable include:

+* removing players to play down against a team;
+* removing a goalkeeper or changing the role of the goalkeeper.

+Coaches should make every effort to prepare their players for this type of a situation _before_ it happens.
+This will allow a team to practice fair play without broadcasting it on the field.
+A coach can choose a secret word so that players are prepared for the situation or sub in a player who can pass on the instructions to teammates.

+**We are a recreational league and our priorities are fun, skill development, and encouragement for ALL players.**

 ## FAQ